platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 is known as the top-level domain (TLD).
 Most Internet applications (such as web browsers) handle TLDs specially, such as by restricting certain actions.

-For example, a web page at `foo.bar.baz.example.com` can usually set a cookie that's set to `foo.bar.baz.example.com`, to `bar.baz.example.com`, to `baz.example.com`, or to `example.com`.
+For example, a web page at `foo.bar.baz.example.com` can usually set a cookie that's keyed to `foo.bar.baz.example.com`, to `bar.baz.example.com`, to `baz.example.com`, or to `example.com`, but *not* to all `.com` domains.
-But that web page can't set a cookie to all `.com` domains.
+That allows a single logical site to be segmented across different subdomains but use a single account login cookie.

-That allows a single logical site to be segmented across different subdomains but use a single account login cookie without causing a security risk to all `.com` domains.
+Setting a cookie for all `.com` domains would be a security risk.
-Other restrictions apply on TLDs, but cookies are the easiest example.
+Other restrictions apply to TLDs, but cookies are the most basic example.

 Aside from true TLDs, browser makers have a list of domain suffixes that should get the same special handling called the [Public Suffix List (PSL)](https://publicsuffix.org/).